 We are delighted to advise that the K&ESR has reopened.
 For information including social distancing and how to book your ticket >>> see here

 Family Return Journey tickets are £45 for a family of up to 4 people travelling in an open plan carriage.
 Compartment style carriage suitable for families of up to 8 people.
 Tickets for a family of up to 8 people in a compartment style carriage are £75.
 The Railway are also pleased to be able to offer a limited number of tables for two available, at £30.
 Travelling from Tenterden to Bodiam and return by the same train.
-Book on the 10.40am service or the 1.15pm, Saturdays, Sundays & Wednesdays in September
+Book on the 10.40am service or the 1.15pm, Saturdays, Sundays and services during October half term

 The Kent and East Sussex Railway is one of the country's finest examples of a preserved rural light railway.
 The railway’s beautifully restored steam locomotive and carriages will take everyone on a journey through the beautiful Wealden countryside to Bodiam

 Plans are well advanced for the restoration of the remaining three mile section between Bodiam and Robertsbridge where the line will once again link up with the national network.

 The Art Deco Station Refreshment Rooms at Tenterden serves a range of refreshments and is open between 10am and 4.30pm every day that train services operate.
 It is accessible to wheelchair users.
 Menus change daily.
 Currently we are operating a takeaway snack service only and there are lots of outside tables and benches

 To book tickets visit www.kesr.org.uk

 Kent & East Sussex Railway, Tenterden Town Station, Station Road, Tenterden, Kent, TN30 6HE.
 Tel: 01580 765155